Migrant mom details daughter's death after ICE detention in emotional testimony

 During her testimony, Juárez described being held in CBP custody for three or four days, where it was “very cold” and they were kept in "a cage" and "forced to sleep on a concrete floor."

-Juárez said another mom tried to bring her sick son to the clinic at the center, but kept getting sent back without receiving care.
+Juárez said another mom tried to take her sick son to the clinic at the center, but kept getting sent back without receiving care.

 Juárez said after several days in ICE detention, Mariee became sick.
 She described taking Mariee to visit the clinic at the facility several times, waiting hours to be helped.

-The first time she took Mariee to the clinic she was told the child had a respiratory infection and was given Tylenol and honey for her cough.
-But the next day, she said, Mariee was worse and running a fever of over 104 degrees and began having diarrhea and vomiting.
+The first time she took Mariee to the clinic, she was told the child had a respiratory infection and was given Tylenol and honey for her cough.
+But the next day, she said, Mariee was worse and running a fever of more than 104 degrees and began having diarrhea and vomiting.
 Juarez said this time she was told the child had an ear infection and that they gave her antibiotics to treat it.

 “I begged them to conduct a more thorough exam, but they sent us back to our room,” she said.

-Juárez said after that she tried to come back to the clinic several times.
+Juárez said after that she tried to go back to the clinic several times.

 “I’d wait in line early with dozens of mothers and sick children,” she said.
 Twice she was turned away, she said.